NRB-Tech/nRF5-cmake-scripts/readme.md

 This ensures that RTT is not re-init in the App if already init in the bootloader.

-Ensure all the SEGGER files are compiled in your bootloader – refer to the `_debug` makefiles to do see what is required.
+Ensure all the SEGGER files are compiled in your bootloader – refer to the `_debug` makefiles to see what is required.

 Ensure the bootloader `sdk_config.h`/`app_config.h` is configured to use RTT.